Such a negative word that many of us would never admit to, but are in the midst of it right now or have been.

-The world has turn to spending more and more time on our technical devices.
+The world has turned to spending more and more time on our technical devices.
 We can have hundreds of followers yet we don’t know these people in depth.
 And we don’t develop strong connections.
-This leads to a disconnection instead.
+This leads to disconnection instead.

 But do you really have the same conversation you used to do with your bestie?